Novel Relay Selection Algorithms for Machine-to-Machine Communications with Static RF Interface Usage: System Model

+In this paper, we propose an algorithm to assign link of the sources to their next hop, which can be either a relay or the base station.
+Some works have considered their selection criteria locally \cite{PMESHuWe2017}, for example based on the choice of the neighbor with the best channel conditions.
+But we seek to globally maximize the total connection capacity of the sources within the network.
+We formulated the problem of link assignment in equation (\ref{eq:optEq_1}).
+In the following, we presented two solutions for this problem: \begin{itemize} \item[-] an optimal relay selection that provides the highest capacity for all network sources, \item[-] A stable relay selection algorithm that provides a selection which is at least as well as the other possible stable selections for each network source. \end{itemize}

-the definition of the used variables is as follows: \begin{itemize} \item[-] $x_{i,j}$: is $1$ if $i$th source has selected the $j$th relay and $0$ otherwise, \item[-] $y_{j,k}$: is $1$ if $j$th relay has selected the $k$th base station and $0$ otherwise, \item[-] $z_{i,k}$ : is $1$ if $i$th source has selected the $k$th base station and $0$ otherwise, \item[-] $c_{i,j}$: the capacity between $i$th source and $j$th relay, \item[-] $ c^{'}_{i,k}$: the capacity between $i$th source and $k$th base station, \item[-] $c^{"}_{j,k}$: the capacity between $j$th relay and $k$th base station, \item[-] $N_s$: the number of sources, \item[-] $N_r$:: the number of relays, \item[-] $Q_{BS}$: quota or connection capacity of the base station. \end{itemize}
+The definition of the used variables is as follows: \begin{itemize} \item[-] $x_{i,j}$: is $1$ if $i$th source has selected the $j$th relay and $0$ otherwise, \item[-] $y_{j,k}$: is $1$ if $j$th relay has selected the $k$th base station and $0$ otherwise, \item[-] $z_{i,k}$ : is $1$ if $i$th source has selected the $k$th base station and $0$ otherwise, \item[-] $c_{i,j}$: the capacity between $i$th source and $j$th relay, \item[-] $ c^{'}_{i,k}$: the capacity between $i$th source and $k$th base station, \item[-] $c^{''}_{j,k}$: the capacity between $j$th relay and $k$th base station, \item[-] $N_s$: the number of sources, \item[-] $N_r$: the number of relays, \item[-] $Q_{BS}$: quota or connection capacity of the base station.
+This is equivalent to the number of LTE channels in the simulation scenarios.

+\item[-] The first summation in inequality (\ref{eq:optEq_firstnEq}) represents the constraint that each relay can only be assigned to a single source. \item[-] The second summation in inequality (\ref{eq:optEq_firstnEq}) represents the constraint that each relay can only be connected to a single base station.
+Although this constraint is written in a general form, however we have considered only one base station in our model.

+\item[-] The first summation in inequality (\ref{eq:optEq_secnEq}) represents the constraint that each source can only be connected to a single relay.

+\item[-] The second summation in inequality (\ref{eq:optEq_secnEq}) represents the constraint that each source can only be connected to a single base station.
+Although this constraint is written in a general form, however we have considered only one base station in our model.

+\item[-] The total number of two hop connections of sources to base station through relays (the first summation in inequality (\ref{eq:optEq_forthnEq})) and total number of direct connections of sources to the base station (the second summation in inequality (\ref{eq:optEq_forthnEq})) is less than or equal to the total number of available channels for connection to the base station ($Q_BS$).